jhey/phenotypes/components/css_text_utilities/README.md

 Text utility classes allow you to quickly set an element's font size, weight, color, and case in accordance with design guidelines.
+SASS variables and mixins are provided for most utilities as well.
 See the demo above for examples.

 Responsive versions are provided for text sizing, heading, uppercase utilities.
 The formats are: